20 May 2026 Updated 22 June 2026

 The verdict

 Skill: real, measurable, and gradually decisive.
 Luck: dominant in any given session, especially short ones.
-Indian law: increasingly favourable to the “skill” classification under PROGA, with the caveat that the law moves and your state may differ.
+Indian law: the skill finding no longer helps for cash play — since PROGA 2025 and the Supreme Court’s 27 May 2026 ruling, staking money on any game is gambling regardless of skill, and real-money online Teen Patti is banned.
 The Adda’s overall take: it is a skill game played under conditions that make luck feel more important than it actually is — which is, awkwardly, the same description that applies to poker, professional sports betting, and the stock market.
+The skill is real; the era of legally betting cash on it in India is, for now, finished.

 For the rules themselves — hand rankings, betting flow, blind vs seen — see our complete rules guide.
 For why our editorial standards work the way they do, the Adda’s manifesto has the long story.